-The Sealevel Systems SeaLINK+485 equips the PC with 1 USB to RS-530/422/485 Asynchronous serial port providing a versatile interface for common RS-530/422/485 needs.
-The advantage of this product over more traditional approaches is that it doesn't require opening the computer case, nor does it require resources such as I/O ports or IRQ's.
+The Sealevel Systems equips the PC with 2 USB to RS-422/485 Asynchronous serial ports providing a versatile interface for common serial needs.
+The advantage of this product over more traditional approaches is that it does not require opening the computer case, nor does it require resources such as I/O ports or IRQ's.
 It does require a system that supports USB both in terms of hardware and operating system.